Table of Contents

 - Moving from 200–500 pcs → 1,000–5,000+ pcs

-- Producing multiple colors or sizes simultaneously
+- Producing multiple colors and sizes simultaneously

 - Repeating the same style across seasons

-- Fabric variation becomes visible
+- Fabric inconsistencies become visible

-- Manual QC is no longer enough
+- Manual QC becomes insufficient

-Scale demands structure.
+👉 Scale demands structure.

 My Experience Scaling Custom Leggings Production

-I’ve helped brands scale leggings production for:
+I’ve helped brands scale production for:

 - DTC fitness brands